petered/plato/README.md

 **Getting Started**
 To get started:

-# Open a terminal.
+1. Open a terminal.
-# First, make sure you have virtualenv (run `virtualenv` to check).
-If you do not, run
+1. Make sure you have virtualenv (run `virtualenv` to check).
+If you do not, run `sudo pip install virtualenv`
-# sudo pip install virtualenv
-# Now, cd to whatever folder you store your projects in, and run the following commands in terminal
+1. Now, cd to whatever folder you store your projects in, and run the following commands in terminal:
 ```
 git clone https://github.com/petered/plato.git
 cd plato
 setup.sh
 ```
-You should be in the virtual env now.
+You should now be in the virtual environment (there should be a little `(venv)` on the left side in the terminal).
 To see if everything worked, try running the RBM demo:
 ```
 python plato/tools/demo_restricted_boltzmann_machine.py
 ```
-The next time you return to the project, you just need to do the following:
+You can at this point either use the project from within an IDE (like PyCharm), or keep running things from terminal.
+If you run from terminal, the next time you return to the project, you just need to get into the virtual environment again.
+You can do that by running:
 ```
 cd path/to/plato/project  # Which you obviously replace by your actual path to the project
 source venv/bin/activate  # This will get you inside the venv.
 ```
-And then you're inside the venv and ready to go.